-State teams, which comprise lawmakers, juvenile justice officials, and judicial leaders, are convening for a two-day, live-streamed event, “Improving Outcomes for Youth in the Juvenile Justice System: A 50-State Forum,” to build on their recent successes and to take aim at positioning youth for success later in life.
+State teams, which comprised of lawmakers, juvenile justice officials, and judicial leaders, are convened for a two-day, “Improving Outcomes for Youth in the Juvenile Justice System: A 50-State Forum,” to build on their recent successes and to take aim at positioning youth for success later in life.

-The forum, organized by the Council of State Governments (CSG) Justice Center with funding from the John D. and Catherine T. MacAthur Foundation and OJJDP, will be held in Austin, TX, where state officials met earlier this year to review the results of a study that asked an important question: How are kids faring closer to home, as opposed to being incarcerated in state secure facilities?
+The forum, organized by The Council of State Governments (CSG) Justice Center with funding from the John D. and Catherine T. MacAthur Foundation and OJJDP, was held in Austin, TX, where state officials met earlier this year to review the results of a study that asked an important question: How are kids faring closer to home, as opposed to being incarcerated in state secure facilities?

 “The data coming out of Texas showed us, for the first time, how much better kids do closer to home,” said Susan Burke, Utah’s Director of Juvenile Justice Services.
 “It also showed us that additional investment in probation and treatment alone doesn’t translate into reduced recidivism among youth under community supervision.
 This forum is so important because it focuses policymakers on what’s next: making sure the services and supports we provide youth in the community are grounded in the latest research. ”

-At the forum, participants will be encouraged to charge a group of state and local leaders with using checklists provided by the CSG Justice Center to assess whether current policies and practices match the latest research on “what works.”
+At the forum, participants were encouraged to charge a group of state and local leaders with using checklists provided by the CSG Justice Center to assess whether current policies and practices match the latest research on “what works.”

 “We hope that each team will leave this forum having established the ground work for a comprehensive plan that they continue to build on at home,” said Laurie Garduque, director of justice reform at the MacArthur Foundation.
 “We’ve had unmistakable success lowering youth incarceration rates in the US.
 At the same time, we must set our sights even higher: Lowering rearrest rates and improving the future outcomes of youth in contact with the juvenile justice children is the next frontier for this field.”

-OJJDP Administrator Robert L. Listenbee will pledge the federal government’s support to states developing these comprehensive plans, announcing a new competitive grant program that draws on Second Chance Act funding.
+OJJDP Administrator Robert L. Listenbee also pledged the federal government’s support to states developing these comprehensive plans, announcing a new competitive grant program that draws on Second Chance Act funding.

 New York Assemblyman Jeffrion Aubry also emphasized that keeping a young person out of prison and making sure he or she isn’t rearrested should not be the only benchmark for success.
 “How are we making sure they get an education?” he said.
 “How are we ensuring they’re on a path to a successful career?
 Our responsibility isn’t just to keep them out of the criminal justice system, but to help this generation of young people be successful.”

-With about 300 people scheduled to attend, state teams will review practical, user-friendly summaries of what the research shows to be effective strategies to reduce recidivism and improve other youth outcomes.
-Policymakers will hear how states across the country are tracking outcome data and using this data to guide policy and funding decisions.
+With about 300 people in attendance, state teams reviewed practical, user-friendly summaries of what the research shows to be effective strategies to reduce recidivism and improve other youth outcomes.
+Policymakers heard how states across the country are tracking outcome data and using this data to guide policy and funding decisions.
 The CSG Justice Center also released new materials Monday to help aid forum discussion:

-- Improving Outcomes for Youth Infographics: These documents will detail three critical challenges faced by states to improve outcomes for youth, identify the key questions that policymakers should ask, and offer strategies for protecting public safety and using resources more efficiently.
+- The infographics series, Improving Outcomes for Youth, detail three critical challenges faced by states to improve outcomes for youth, identify the key questions that policymakers should ask, and offer strategies for protecting public safety and using resources more efficiently.